Graduate Students

 Smiling woman with shoulder length dark hair

-Grace Lee Simmons, PhD
+Grace Lee Simmons, Ph.D.

 Grace Lee is currently on clinical internship at UNC-TEACCH, after working with Dr. Susan White.
 Her research focuses primarily on psychosocial interventions targeting social impairments in youth with ASD and other neurodevelopmental disorders, particularly those integrating creative and/or performance-based skills (music, art, etc.).
 In her free time, she enjoys running and hot yoga, trying out new recipes, and traveling.